Greece Moments Greece Moments

 Want more restaurant tips for Samos?

-→ In our Google map you will find all recommended cafés and taverns in Samos: To the Samos Map
+→ In our Google map you will find all recommended cafés and tavernas in Samos: To the Samos Map

 Hotel tips for Samos

-In addition to classic hotels for package vacationers, Samos also offers numerous accommodation for individualists.
-The larger towns of Karlovasi, Kokkari and Pythagorio are suitable locations for exploring the island.
-The bus connections are also reliable here.
+In addition to classic hotels for package holidaymakers, Samos also offers numerous accommodation options for independent travellers.
+The larger towns of Karlovasi, Kokkari and Pythagorio are great bases for exploring the island, with reliable bus connections as well.

-If you are looking for some peace and quiet far away from the tourist hustle and bustle, the mountain villages also offer beautiful private accommodations, holiday homes and villas for you.
+If you’re looking for peace and quiet away from the tourist hustle and bustle, the mountain villages also offer beautiful private accommodations, holiday homes and villas.

-→ About Booking.com* you will find many accommodation in Samos and you can check prices here:
+→ On Booking.com* you will find many accommodation options in Samos and can check prices here:

 ➲ To beautiful hotels on the island*